battlefeel1942/io_scene_3ds/README.md

 ## License

 This project is licensed under the MIT License.
-For more details, please see the LICENSE file.